adoptium/ci-jenkins-pipelines/README.md

 ---

 - `configure_arguments:`
-The full output generated by `configure.sh` for the JDK built.
+The full output generated by `configure-and-build.sh` for the JDK built.

 ## Build status